Vpekdas/Philosophers/README.md

 ## Description

+This project, "Philosophers", is an implementation of the classic concurrency problem known as the Dining Philosophers problem.
+It's written in C and uses multithreading and mutex functions to simulate the actions of philosophers as they alternate between eating and thinking.
+The goal of the project is to avoid deadlock and ensure fairness, so that each philosopher gets a fair chance to eat and think.
+This project serves as a practical exercise in understanding and applying the concepts of multithreading and synchronization.

 ## Installation Instructions

 Before you begin, ensure you have met the following requirements:

-1. **Download the library**: You can clone the library from GitHub using the following command in your terminal:
+1. **Download the project**: You can clone the project from GitHub using the following command in your terminal:
 ```bash
 git clone https://github.com/Vpekdas/Philosophers.git
 ```